Simultaneous improvements of nuclear mass and charge radius predictions using multi-task Gaussian process approaches: RESULTS AND DISCUSSION

-For charge radii predictions, the STL-M9 model achieves rms deviations of $\sigma_{\rm train}=0.009$~fm, $\sigma_{\rm test}=0.008$~fm, and $\sigma_{\rm all}=0.009$~fm.
-The MTL-M9 model reduces these to $\sigma_{\rm train}=0.004$~fm, $\sigma_{\rm test}=0.005$~fm, and $\sigma_{\rm all}=0.005$~fm, representing a 45\% reduction in the overall deviation.
-A similar trend is observed for the M12 feature set: STL-M12 produces $\sigma_{\rm all}=0.005$~fm, while MTL-M12 also obtains a lower value of $\sigma_{\rm all}=0.004$~fm.
-Notably, the accuracy of $0.004$~fm achieved by MTL-M12 surpasses that of most existing ML models.
+For charge radii predictions, the STL-M9 model achieves rms deviations of $\sigma_{\rm train}=0.012$~fm, $\sigma_{\rm test}=0.016$~fm, and $\sigma_{\rm all}=0.013$~fm.
+The MTL-M9 model reduces these to $\sigma_{\rm train}=0.004$~fm, $\sigma_{\rm test}=0.013$~fm, and $\sigma_{\rm all}=0.008$~fm, representing a 38\% reduction in the overall deviation.
+A similar trend is observed for the M12 feature set: STL-M12 produces $\sigma_{\rm all}=0.008$~fm, while MTL-M12 also obtains a lower value of $\sigma_{\rm all}=0.007$~fm.
+Notably, the accuracy of $0.007$~fm achieved by MTL-M12 compares favorably with that of recent ML models.
+Although the testing error $\sigma_{\rm test}=0.012$~fm is slightly larger than the training error, it remains fully consistent with the accuracy of recent ML models, such as Bayesian neural networks \cite{dong2023nuclear,dong2022novel}, kernel ridge regression \cite{ma2022improved}, and convolutional neural networks \cite{su2023progress}.
+From an experimental standpoint, this accuracy is comparable to the uncertainty of charge-radius measurements (typically $\pm 0.005$--$0.010$~fm) \cite{angeli2013table}.
+This indicates that the model’s predictive performance is close to the experimental limit and thus represents a realistic and reliable generalization.
 Overall, these results suggest that the present MTL framework can capture the correlation between nuclear mass and charge radius, resulting in mutual improvements in the prediction accuracy of both properties.